-Meet Jaffa, an original, Joseph Fitter Victorian mahogany extending wind-out dining table.
+An original, Joseph Fitter Victorian mahogany wind-out dining table.
 It dates from the 1870s and extends by use of a worm gear & crank handle mechanism - which bears the Fitter brass trade plate.
 This table has rounded table edges, four elegant turned reeded legs and original brass and ceramic castors.
-Seats four comfortably at its regular width, once extended, with the two spare extension leaves, the table seats six.
+Seats four comfortably at its regular width, once extended, with the two spare extension leaves, the table sits six.

-Please be advised, this table is very old and is in used condition, it has been sourced from a country estate, and been passed down for generations.
+In good used condition, it has been sourced from a country estate, and been passed down for generations.
 It was painted by the previous owners and the table top wood was stained ebony.
 The castors have now been polished and the mechanism oiled ready for its new home.
-The table top does show signs of wear.
-This table due to its age needs to be handled with care.
-The table should be used primarily as a four-seater table and extended only for occasions.
-Please take care when winding the circa 1870 crank system, it is not a toy.
+The table top does show small signs of wear.

 Measurments: (height) 73cm (width) 113cm (length) 129cm (extended length) 193cm